 Dogs are considered to be man’s best friend.
+Some even buy affordable & organic dog food for their pet.
 However, at times we tend to forget that they are animals and can, therefore, sometimes be unpredictable.
 If provoked, frightened, or sick, even the friendliest of dogs can attack a human being.
 Dog bites contribute to a huge percentage of accidents every day.
 This is either by fault or accidental.
 Even though they are preventable, dog bites can be serious towards the victims sometimes leaving permanent scars that may haunt you for life.
 So, how should we classify a dangerous dog?
 Here are some “requirements”.

 - If the dog severely injures the victim

 - If the dog, without any provocation, aggressively chases the victim

 - If the dog, in more than one occasion has injured or killed another domestic animal.

 This having been said, it’s important to now focus our attention on minors.
 Children with all their innocence, most often fall victims to many of these situations.